 Program Reimbursement Policies & Guidelines

-University travellers have access to many hotel discounts and corporate programs, including campus accommodation.
+University travelers have access to many hotel discounts and corporate programs, including campus accommodation.
 Review the travel program and rates.

 Tickets are considered receipts for travel on public transit.

 If you are arriving at Vancouver Airport, the fastest and most cost-effective method of transportation into Vancouver is via the Canada Line (Skytrain).
 You can board the Canada Line at the airport.